Main content | back to top

 After a year of preparation, bright young engineers have just a few days to battle it out in urban circuits, driving self-built cars for supreme energy efficiency.

-Shell Eco-marathon 2015 takes place around the world in:
+Shell Eco-marathon 2016 will takes place around the world in:

 How does it work?

 The competition is split into two classes or categories.
 The Prototype class focuses on maximum efficiency, while passenger comfort takes a back seat.
 The UrbanConcept class encourages more practical designs.
 Cars are also divided by energy type:

 - Internal combustion engine fuels include petrol, diesel, liquid fuel made from natural gas and ethanol.

 - In the electric mobility category, vehicles are powered by hydrogen fuel cells and lithium-based batteries.

 Over several days, teams make as many attempts as possible to travel the furthest on the equivalent of one litre of fuel.